AlexsLemonade/training-modules/virtual-setup/working-with-your-own-data.md

 - If you don't have your own data that you are looking to analyze, but would like real transcriptomic datasets to practice with, see our recommended list here:
 TODO: Add info about recommended datasets.

-- Note that uploading datasets that are larger than 1GB may require splitting it up into smaller sizes.
+- Note that uploading datasets that are larger than 1GB may require splitting it up into smaller files.
 Contact a CCDL team member if you need help splitting up any large files!

 - As always, please Slack one of the CCDL team members if you need help with anything (that is what we are here for!).